Standing on the Promises of God

-Let’s look a bit more closely at two key passages as we set the table for the rest of the series.
+Let’s look a bit more closely at two key passages in the New Testament as we set the table for the next nine weeks.

-2 Peter 1:3-4: “His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who called us by glory and virtue, by which have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust.”
+2 Peter 1:3-4: “His divine power has given us everything we need for life and godliness through our knowledge of him who called us by his own glory and goodness.
+Through these he has given us his very great and precious promises, so that through them you may participate in the divine nature and escape the corruption in the world caused by evil desires.”
 Isn’t it comforting to know that God has already given us everything we need to live our life and grow in godliness?
-I see two things that we’re called to do.
+I see two things that we must do.

 - Unleash God’s power.
 Friend, do you know that you don’t need another book or blessing or seminar or experience if you know Jesus?
-Notice the past tense: “has given to us all things…” You have all that you need right now to be all that God wants you to be – the “all things” means everything!
+Notice the past tense: “has given us everything…” You have all that you need right now to be all that God wants you to be – the word “everything” means everything!

 Notice the two benefits of appropriating these promises:

-- We get closer to the Savior: “…that through these you may be partakers of the divine nature.”
+- We get closer to the Savior: “…so that through them you may participate in the divine nature.”

-- We get farther from sin: “…having escaped the corruption that is in the world through lust.”
+- We get farther from sin: “…and escape the corruption in the world caused by evil desires.”

 In a world of broken promises, God can be counted on.

-Turn now to 2 Corinthians 1:20: “For all the promises of God in Him are Yes, and in Him Amen, to the glory of God through us.”
+2 Corinthians 1:20: “For no matter how many promises God has made, they are ‘Yes’ in Christ.
+And so through him the ‘Amen’ is spoken by us to the glory of God.”
 The promises of God are not “yes” and then “no.” They are not “I don’t know” or “Maybe so.”
-The promises of God are yes in Yeshua.
+The promises of God are yes.